 OSPIRG Students is funded through the student body at the University of Oregon, Southern Oregon University, and Lane Community College.

 At the University of Oregon, OSPIRG Students will be funded through a $3.75 per student, per term refundable student fee that students reaffirm every two-years through a student body vote.
 Students at UO have been a part of OSPIRG Students for 50 years, pooling together their resources statewide with other OSPIRG chapters to hire staff, such as advocates and grassroots organizers, to work with them on issues that they care about.

 How does OSPIRG Students spend money?

 We spend the largest portion of our income on hiring professional staff – organizers, advocates and researchers – some work on campus and others work in Salem and Portland, and DC full-time to fight for the issues that students care about and will benefit the public interest.

 The problems that OSPIRG undertakes are large, statewide, and often national in scope.
 Our goals are not simply for students to “make their voice heard” on these issues, but to win concrete reforms that improve people’s lives.
 In order to make real, substantial change, we need organization and resources.
 Staff are an important part of having an effective statewide organization.
 They bring expertise to students’ ideas and continuity to long-term student campaigns.

-We also spend a smaller portion on basic things it takes to run an organization – printing, phones, etc.
+We also spend a smaller portion on basic things it takes to run an organization – printing, materials, etc.